Youlbury Scout Activity Centre

 Youlbury Scout Activity Centre is one of a number of The Scout Association's National Scout Activity Centres in the United Kingdom and is the oldest permanent Scout campsite in the world (while Brownsea Island was the site of the first campsite, it was a private island for many years after).

 The Centre, which is based near Oxford, is open to Scouts from around the world, and offers many activities as well as camping and accommodation in huts.

 History

-The site was first used as a meeting place and camping field in 1913 when the site owner, Sir Arthur Evans, had a cabin built for a local Scout patrol.
+The site was first used as a meeting place and camping field in 1913 when the site owner, Sir Arthur Evans, who lived in the Youlbury House in proximity, had a cabin built for a local Scout patrol.
 This building was demolished in the 1980s, but many other of the original buildings still stand.

 Since then, the site has been developed and expanded to accommodate large gatherings of Scouts, offering activities such as swimming, archery, shooting, climbing, and more.